possumvibes/qmk_firmware/users/possumvibes/readme.md

 ### Combos
 I use combos very heavily for punctuation and shortcuts.
 I have enter on the bottom row and tab, esc, and macros on the top row.
 Home row horizontal combos include cut-copy-paste; home row diagonal with outer thumb activate layer modes.
 Extra punctuation is primarily on home row, but there are a few characters on home and top as well.
 Mouse keys are on left hand vertical combos, and more layer access combos are on thumb keys (vertical combo with QWERTY B/N on flat boards, horizontal combo on boards with lowered thumb clusters).
 As I've reduced down to 34-35 keys, I've added more cross-row combos for things like CapsLock+Word and per-OS app finder.
 Recent changes emphasize reduced rolling and typo'd activations.

 I don't have any images of the combos at this time, but `combos.def` is based off a the COMBOREF layer defined in `wrappers.h` and accordingly not too terrible to read out.
+(I *do* have images of the combos, just as soon as i figure out how best to upload 'em)

 ### Layout